rjonnal/octoblob/examples/single_flash_org/README.md

 * plot_velocities.py: an interactive tool for visualizing outer segment phase changes

+* reset.sh: a bash script for deleting all of the downloaded and processed data, mainly for cleaning up this folder before pushing changes to github

 ## Download test data

 To run this example you must download the test data from the links below: